pchapin/yeditor/README.md

 ### g++

 1. Edit the depend.dep file to add/remove the file to/from the list.
-Rerun the `depend` tool (see my [Tools project on GitHub](https://github.com/pchapin/tools)) via the shell script `depend.sh`.
+Rerun the `depend` tool in the `Tools` folder via the shell script `depend.sh`.
 This builds dependency lists for the Makefile.
 Replace the existing dependency list with the contents of `depend.out`.

 2. Update the list of source files in the Makefile.